-As a WordPress blog and a WordPress theme author we’ve seen our fair share of confusion about the differences between WordPress.com and WordPress.org.
+As a WordPress blog and a WordPress theme author we’ve seen our fair share of confusion about the differences between WordPress.com vs WordPress.org.
 This is completely understandable since both run on WordPress, both use themes and plugins and both are readily available for free online.
 But there are major differences between the two and those distinctions are what make WordPress.org our favorite flavor of WordPress.

 WordPress.com, Free Managed Websites

 WordPress.com is a free platform for building a blog and website with WordPress.
 The service is comparable to Wix or Squarespace, and offers many of the same features.
 It’s fully managed by Automattic (the creators behind WordPress) and best of all it’s one of the easiest blogging platforms on the web.
 All you need to do is register for a free account, choose your subdomain (example: yourwebsite.wordpress.com), pick a free theme and start adding your content.

 However nothing in life is ever totally perfect, so of course there are a few pros & cons of WordPress.com.

 One of the most alluring features of WordPress.com is that for the majority of users it’s 100% free.
 Free accounts come with free hosting, a free subdomain name, pre-installed SSL, free themes, Jetpack essentials (related posts, site stats, downtime monitoring, brute force protection, and more), simple site customizer options (like a custom logo, and background color or image options) and 3GB of free storage space for your content and media.

 In addition to affordability WordPress.com is also extremely easy to use.
 It’s ready to go from the time you signup, and even has the Gutenberg content builder ready for you to design custom pages.
 So after creating your account you get to jump right into blogging.
 Because the learning curve is so low pretty much anyone can get started blogging with WordPress.